FAQ Limit setting

 In the case of water quantity, the concept is relatively simple i.e. water takes, dams or diversions.
 In the case of water quality, the concept of resource use is much broader.
 Examples could be the discharge of a contaminant, land use, stocking rates, or restricting access to water for stock.

 Q: Will local communities still be able to contribute to the process of setting limits?
 How?

 A: Environment Southland and Te Ao Marama are keen to hear as many views as possible from Southlanders about how they value water and how they want to look after it, so there will be many opportunities for communities to contribute to the limit-setting process.

-At key times over the next few years communities will be able to get involved—some are highlighted in the timeline.
+At key times over the next few years communities will be able to get involved.
 Opportunities may include coming along to a local community meeting, joining an online conversation, participating in a survey, or sharing ideas with one of the Te Ao Marama and Environment Southland team.